< Go Back

 Entertaining royalty

-The humble denizens of the British Empire were shocked to discover that their crown prince was a liberated specimen of the swinging twenties
+The humble denizens of the British Empire were shocked to discover that their crown prince was a liberated specimen of the swinging twenties.
+BILL BIZLEY recalls the visit of the Prince of Wales (later King Edward VIII) to Pietermaritzburg in 1925 (June 4, 1999).

 Digging for wealth in Thukela valley